chengzeyi/stable-fast/README.md

                                                                 )

 def load_model():
+    # NOTE:
-    # NOTE: You could change to StableDiffusionXLPipeline to load SDXL model
+    # You could change to StableDiffusionXLPipeline to load SDXL model.
+    # If the resolution is high (1024x1024),
+    # ensure you VRAM is sufficient (or RAM?
+I'm not sure, maybe I should upgrade my PC).
+    # Or the performance might regress.
     # model = StableDiffusionXLPipeline.from_pretrained(
     #     'stabilityai/stable-diffusion-xl-base-1.0', torch_dtype=torch.float16)
     model = StableDiffusionPipeline.from_pretrained(